susilehtola/susilehtola.github.io/publications.md

 Some preprints of articles currently in review:
-- C. J. Schattenberg, A. Wody&#324;ski, H. &Aring;str&ouml;m, D. Sundholm, M. Kaupp, and **S. Lehtola**, Gauge-independent kinetic energy densities in meta-GGAs and local hybrid calculations of magnetizabilities, [arXiv:2306.13407](https://arxiv.org/abs/2306.13407)
 - H. &Aring;str&ouml;m and **S. Lehtola**, Insight on Gaussian basis set truncation errors in weak to intermediate magnetic fields with an approximate Hamiltonian, [arXiv:2307.02635](https://arxiv.org/abs/2307.02635)
 - **S. Lehtola**, Importance profiles.
 Visualization of basis set superposition errors, [arXiv:2309.14844](http://arxiv.org/abs/2309.14844)

 Here is a list of my peer-reviewed scientific publications in inverse chronological order.
 Note that the first five (last on the list) are under my ex first name.

+1. C. J. Schattenberg, A. Wody&#324;ski, H. &Aring;str&ouml;m, D. Sundholm, M. Kaupp, and **S. Lehtola**, Gauge-independent kinetic energy densities in meta-GGAs and local hybrid calculations of magnetizabilities, *J. Phys.
+Chem.
+A*, in press (2023). [arXiv:2306.13407](https://arxiv.org/abs/2306.13407)
 1. **S. Lehtola**, A call to arms: making the case for more reusable libraries, *J. Chem.
 Phys.*, in press (2023). [arXiv:2309.02433](https://arxiv.org/abs/2309.02433)
 1. T. B. Pedersen, **S. Lehtola**, I. F. Galv&#225;n, and R. Lindh, [The versatility of the Cholesky decomposition in electronic structure theory](https://doi.org/10.1002/wcms.1692), *Wiley Interdiscip.
 Rev. Comput.
 Mol.
 Sci.*, e1962 (2023). doi:10.1002/wcms.1692 [chemRxiv:2023-579sk-v4](https://doi.org/10.26434/chemrxiv-2023-579sk-v4) **open access**
 1. **S. Lehtola** and M. A. L. Marques, [Reproducibility of density functional approximations: how new functionals should be reported](https://doi.org/10.1063/5.0167763), *J. Chem.
 Phys.* **159**, 114116 (2023). doi:10.1063/5.0167763 [arXiv:2307.07474](http://arxiv.org/abs/2307.07474)